 Stalin conducted mass deportations of Polish nationals to the Soviet Union, including Kazakhstan and Siberia, in February, April and June 1940 and June 1941.

 Approximately 1.5 million Poles were taken in this way.
-They were placed in unheated cattle trucks with no food and sent over 1,000 miles to forced labour camps.
+They were placed in unheated cattle trucks with no food and sent over 1,000 miles to forced labour camps and collectives.
 There they had to live in primitive conditions and do hard manual work in exchange for basic subsistence.
-For those in Siberia the temperatures were sub zero for months of the year, and could plummet below -20°C in winter.
+For those in Siberia the temperatures were sub zero for months of the year, and could plummet to -50°C in winter.

 However, this situation was to change.
 On 22 June 1941 Germany invaded the Soviet Union in Operation Barbarossa.
 Hitler was no longer honouring the Molotov-Ribbentrop Pact; he had become Stalin’s enemy.
 German forces swept eastwards, taking over the Polish territory that the Soviet Union had acquired under the pact.

 General Władysław Sikorski, Commander-in-Chief of the Polish Army and Prime Minister of the Polish Government-in-Exile, took advantage of the situation to persuade Stalin to release the Poles from the labour camps.
 He proposed that the Poles would be able to assist Stalin in fighting the Nazis.

 Reluctantly, Stalin agreed to what he called an ‘amnesty’ for the Poles in the camps, on condition that those who could fight would join a newly formed army led by Polish General Władysław Anders.